-Interaction of sequence-specific DNA-binding proteins with one or more regulatory elements controls the rate of transcriptional initiation from eukaryovic polymerase II promoters.
+Interaction of sequence-specific DNA-binding proteins with one or more regulatory elements controls the rate of transcriptional initiation from eukaryoyic polymerase II promoters.
 These elements can be bound by a multiplicity of related proteins, thereby extending the repertoire of signals influencing the regulation of gene expression through individual regulatory sequences.
 The major regulators of the c-jun promoter are activating transcription factor 2 (ATF2, also called ATF-2 and CRE-BP1) and c-Jun.
-ATF2 (approx. 65 kDa) binds to both AP-1 and CRE DNA response elements, and is a member of the ATF/CREB family of leucine zipper proteins.
-1,2 The ATF/CREB family consists of a series of transcription factors that function through binding to the cAMP responsive element (CRE) palindromic octanucleotide TGACCTCA.
-Members of this gene family include CREB-1, CREB-2, ATF1, ATF2, ATF3 and ATF4.
-They share highly-related C-terminal leucine zipper and basic DNA binding domains (bZip motif), but are highly divergent in their N-terminal transactivating domains.
+ATF2 (approx. 65 kDa) binds to both AP-1 and CRE DNA response elements, and is a member of the ATF/CREB family of leucine zipper proteins.^{1,2}

+The ATF/CREB family consists of a series of transcription factors that function through binding to the cAMP responsive element (CRE) palindromic octanucleotide TGACCTCA.
+Members of this gene family include CREB-1, CREB-2, ATF1, ATF2, ATF3, and ATF4.
+They share a highly-related C-terminal leucine zipper and basic DNA binding domains (bZip motif), but are highly divergent in their N-terminal transactivating domains.
+The transactivating potential of ATF2 is stimulated to a higher extent than that of c-Jun by a broad group of genotoxic agents causing DNA damage, and by other types of cellular stress such as inflammatory cytokines, short-wavelength UV, or alkylating compounds.3 ATF2 is known to interact with a variety of viral oncoproteins and cellular tumor suppressors, and is a target of the SAPK/JNK kinase signaling pathway. $^{\rm 3-5}$

-The transactivating potential of ATF2 is stimulated to a higher extent than that of c-Jun by a broad group of genotoxic agents causing DNA damage, and by other types of cellular stress such as inflammatory cytokines. short-wavelength UV, or alkylating compounds.3 ATF2 is known to interact with a variety of viral oncoproteins and cellular tumor suppressors, and is a target of the SAPK/JNK kinase signaling pathway.
-3-5 ATF2 heterodimerization with specific bZip proteins is an important determinant of the ubiquitination and proteosome-dependent degradation of ATF2, which determines how the magnitude and the duration of the cellular stress response are regulated.6 ATF2 contains two functional domains, an N-terminal transactivation domain and a C-terminal DNA-binding domain.
+ATF2 heterodimerization with specific bZip proteins is an important determinant of the ubiquitination and proteosome-dependent degradation of ATF2, which determines how the magnitude and the duration of the cellular stress response are regulated.
+ATF2 contains two functional domains, an N-terminal transactivation domain and a C-terminal DNA-binding domain.
 The DNA-binding domain contains the basic leucine zipper (bZip) motif.
 The transactivation domain consists of two subdomains.
-The structure of an N-terminal half (Nsubdomain) is well determined, while a C-terminal half (C-subdomain) has a highly flexible and disordered structure.
-The flexible C-subdomain contains two threonine residues (Thr69 and Thr71) that the stressactivated protein kinases (SAPK/JNK) phosphorylate.
-Following binding to a specific target protein, the Csubdomain undergoes a conformational change.7 Mutations of these sites reduce the ability of E1A and Rb to stimulate gene expression via ATF2.4 Antibodies reacting specifically with the phosphorylated ATF2 are useful tools in the study of the detailed mechanisms of transcription control in intracellular pathways, and its essential roles during developmental and pathological processes.
+The structure of the N-terminal portion (N-subdomain) is well determined, while the C-terminal portion (C-subdomain) has a highly flexible and disordered structure.
+The flexible C-subdomain contains two threonine residues (Thr69 and Thr71) that the stress activated protein kinases (SAPK/JNK) phosphorylate.
+Following binding to a specific target protein, the C-subdomain undergoes a conformational change.
+Mutations of these sites reduce the ability of E1A and Rb to stimulate gene expression via ATF2.4

+Antibodies reacting specifically with the phosphorylated ATF2 are useful tools for studying the detailed mechanisms of transcription control in intracellular pathways, and its essential roles during developmental and pathological processes.